Kaon Photoproduction and the $\Lambda$ Decay Parameter $\alpha_-$: Results

 \subsection{Refits with the J\"ulich-Bonn model}

 To cross-check the results obtained in the previous section and to estimate the impact of a new value of $\alpha_-$ in calculations that employ data such as the ones from Refs.~\cite{bradford_first_2007, mccracken_differential_2010, paterson_photoproduction_2016} as input, we use the J\"ulich-Bonn (J\"uBo) framework.
-This is a dynamical coupled-channel approach that aims at the extraction of the nucleon resonance spectrum in a combined analysis of pion- and photon-induced hadronic scattering processes.
+This dynamical coupled-channel approach is one framework among others~\cite{Hunt:2018mrt, Anisovich:2017bsk, Kamano:2016bgm, Cao:2013psa, Maxwell:2012zz, DeCruz:2011xi} that aim to extract the nucleon resonance spectrum from kaon photoproduction, often in a combined analysis of pion- and photon-induced hadronic scattering processes.
 In the J\"uBo approach, the Fierz identities are fulfilled by construction.
 A detailed description of the model can be found in Refs.~\cite{Ronchen:2012eg} and \cite{Ronchen:2014cna}; the photoproduction data of the $\eta p$ and $K^+\Lambda$ final states were included recently~\cite{Ronchen:2015vfa, Ronchen:2018ury}, among them the measurements of the differential cross section and several polarization observables in $K\Lambda$ photoproduction by the CLAS Collaboration~\cite{bradford_first_2007, mccracken_differential_2010, paterson_photoproduction_2016}.

-In order to estimate the impact of a different value for $\alpha_-$ in the J\"uBo model, the polarization observables $T$, $O_x$ and $O_z$ from Ref.~\cite{paterson_photoproduction_2016}, $C_{x}$ and $C_{z}$ from Ref.~\citep{bradford_first_2007} and $P$ from Ref.~\cite{mccracken_differential_2010} are scaled by this value, i.e. multiplied by $(\alpha^{\rm PDG}_-/\alpha^{\rm BESIII}_-)$ or by $(\alpha^{\rm PDG}_-/\alpha^{\rm CLAS}_-)$ and a refit of a subspace of free parameters of the model is performed.
+In order to estimate the impact of a different value for $\alpha_-$ within the J\"uBo model, the polarization observables $T$, $O_x$ and $O_z$ from Ref.~\cite{paterson_photoproduction_2016}, $C_{x}$ and $C_{z}$ from Ref.~\citep{bradford_first_2007} and $P$ from Ref.~\cite{mccracken_differential_2010} are scaled by this value, i.e. multiplied by $(\alpha^{\rm old}_-/\alpha^{\rm BESIII}_-)$ or by $(\alpha^{\rm old}_-/\alpha^{\rm CLAS}_-)$ and a refit of a subspace of free parameters of the model is performed.
 The data included in the refit are limited to those that are contained in the energy range defined by the measurement in \cite{paterson_photoproduction_2016}.
 Note that also the statistical data errors entering the $\chi^2$ are scaled.

 In addition, we also perform a refit of the unscaled data.
 This is necessary because the solution J\"uBo2017 \cite{Ronchen:2018ury}, which is the starting point for the refits, represents the minimum of the global coupled-channels fit including all 48,000 data points from different reactions.
 A refit considering only the unscaled data listed in Tab.~\ref{tab:chi2} provides a valid point of comparison for the fit to the scaled data.
 We vary only parameters of the non-pole polynomials~\cite{Ronchen:2014cna} that couple to the $K\Lambda$ final state, which amounts to 73 fit parameters.
 They are adjusted to the data in a $\chi^2$ minimization using MINUIT on the JURECA supercomputer at the J\"ulich Supercomputing Centre~\cite{jureca}.
 In all three fits identical fitting strategies are applied.